Relintai/props/README.md

 # Pre-built binaries

-You can grab a pre-built editor binary from the releases tab in the [Broken Seals](https://github.com/Relintai/broken_seals/releases) repo, should you want to.
+You can grab a pre-built editor binary from the [Broken Seals](https://github.com/Relintai/broken_seals/releases) repo, should you want to.
 It contains all my modules.

 # Optional Dependencies